neverRare/butter/doc/language/reference.md

 ## Clone

-[Clone](clone.md) deep-copies references.
+[Clone] deep-copies references.
 The resulting value will not be a reference and instead, a deep-copy of its underlying value.

+[Clone]: clone.md

 ```butter
 foo = 10;